Board of Directors 2023

 He moved to Canada in 2018 where he leads his marketing boutique in the GTA.

-Jenneen Marie Beattie, Vice President, holds a Graduate Certificate in Arts Administration and Cultural Management from Humber College.
+Jenneen Marie Beattie, Chair, holds a Graduate Certificate in Arts Administration and Cultural Management from Humber College.
 She received her BFA from OCADU with a major in Criticism and Curatorial Practices.
 She participated in an independent studio placement at the Winchester School of Art, UK.
 She was an Artscape Daniels Launchpad fellowship participant from 2019-2022.
 Her work in textile-based media investigates the connections between memory and fabrics.
 The work attempts to capture and preserve memories, it addresses notions of souvenir-ship, conservation, and keepsakes.
 Additionally, the work contains an embedded message around repurposing materials, sustainability, and supporting local markets.

 Aleksandra Piascik, Treasurer, brings to NPCC over ten years of professional public sector finance experience working as a Capital Financial Coordinator for Halton Region.
 Aleksandra also holds an Honours Bachelor of Arts Degree from the University of Toronto along with a Master’s of Business Administration Degree from Centenary University of New Jersey.